jongarrison/kdupro/README.md

 See original project: https://git.csic.es/kduino/kdupro

+* This fork of kdupro is for various experiments.
+Some experiments will include adding different ways of configuring the device and persisting settings to the SD Card.
+Another experiment will be some commandline utilities for downloading the data.
+More to come...

 # KduPRO

 KduPRO ([Rodero et al, 2022](http://dx.doi.org/10.3389/fmars.2022.1004159)) is a low-cost and do-it-yourself moored system evolved from the KdUINO ([Bardaji et al, 2016](https://doi.org/10.3390/s16030373)) which estimates the water transparency.